Get insider access

 Bose QuietComfort Ultra Headphones Wireless

 The Bose QuietComfort Ultra Headphones Wireless are better than the Sennheiser MOMENTUM 4 Wireless for most purposes.
-The Bose are higher-end headphones with a much more comfortable fit and a better noise isolation performance.
+Both are higher-end headphones, but the Bose feel more comfortable fit, and they have a better noise isolation performance.
 However, the Sennheiser headphones last about twice as long off a single charge, so you might prefer them for long trips or if you don't want to recharge your headphones often.
+The Sennheiser offer greater sound customization via the app, too.

 Sony WH-1000XM4 Wireless